mpmedia/ModuleBU/README.md

  ModuleBU - 'Hey bu'

-The goal is: Creative UI, non-goal is: no one sees the dirt.
+The goal is: Creative UI and designer friendly, non-goal is: no one sees the dirt.
  'bu' =term of affection as applied to the significant other.